 The history of Camas comprehensive planning dates back to 1963 when the first plan was prepared.
 In 1990, the state adopted the Growth Management Act (GMA) with the goal of managing the growth of cities that had heretofore grown in an uncoordinated fashion.
 GMA requires municipalities to consider the provision of the utilities and services necessary to serve new residential subdivisions, commercial centers, and industrial sites before approving their development.
-The last major update to the City's comprehensive plan was in 2004 when Camas was a community of approximately 15,360.
-By 2015, the City's population had grown to 22,843 and annexation had added 2,400 acres, mostly north of Lacamas Lake.
+The last major update to the City's comprehensive plan was in 2004 when Camas was a community of approximately 15,360 people; since then, the City's population has grown to 22,843 people in 2015 and annexation has added 2,400 acres, primarily north of Lacamas Lake to its area.